FOSTER: Feature Boosting and Compression for Class-Incremental Learning: Method

 Our Feature Enhancement consists of two parts.
 First, we initialize a new linear classifier $\mathbf W_{t}^{(a)}\in \mathbb R^{d\times \lvert \hat{\mathcal Y_{t}}\rvert}$ to transform the new feature $\phi_{t}(\boldsymbol x)$ into logits of all seen categories and require the new feature itself to correctly classify all of them:

-Hence, even if the residual of $\mathrm F_{t-1}(\boldsymbol x)$ and $y$ is zero, the new feature extractor $\phi_{t}$ can still learn how to classify the old categories.
+Hence, even if the residuals of $\mathrm F_{t-1}(\boldsymbol x)$ and $y$ is zero, the new feature extractor $\phi_{t}$ can still learn how to classify the old categories.
 Besides, it should be noted that simply using one-hot targets to train the new feature extractor in an imbalanced dataset might lead to overfitting to small classes, failing to learn a feature representation with good generalization ability for old categories.
-To alleviate this phenomenon and provide more supervision for old classes, we utilize knowledge distillation to encourage $\mathrm F_{t}(\boldsymbol x)$ to have similar output distribution as $\mathrm F_{t-1}$ on old categories.
+To alleviate this phenomenon and provide more supervision for old classes, we utilize knowledge distillation to encourage $\mathrm F_{t}(\boldsymbol x)$ to have similar output distribution as $\mathrm F_{t-1}$ on old categories,

-Note that this process requires only one more time matrix multiplication computation because the forward process of the original model $\mathrm F_{t-1}$ and the expanded model $\mathrm F_{t}$ is shared, except for the final linear classifier.
+Note that this process requires only one more time matrix multiplication computation because the forward process of the original model $\mathrm F_{t-1}$ and the expanded model $\mathrm F_{t}$ are shared, except for the final linear classifier.

 \textbf{Summary of Feature Boosting.} To conclude, feature-boosting consists of three components.
-First, we create a new module to fit the residual between targets and the output of the original model, following the principle of gradient boosting.
+First, we create a new module to fit the residuals between targets and the output of the original model, following the principle of gradient boosting.
 With reasonable simplification and deduction, the optimization objective is transformed into the minimization of KL divergence of the target and the output of the concatenated model.
 To alleviate the classification bias caused by imbalanced training, we proposed logits alignment~(LA) to balance the training of old and new classes.
-Moreover, we argued that simply letting the new module fit the residual is sometimes insufficient.
+Moreover, we argued that simply letting the new module fit the residuals is sometimes insufficient.
 To further encourage the new module to learn old instances, we proposed feature enhancement, where $\mathcal L_{FE}$ aims to make the new module learn the difference among all categories by optimizing the cross-entropy loss of target and the output of the new module, and $\mathcal L_{KD}$ utilize the original output to instruct the expanded model through knowledge distillation.
 The final FOSTER loss for boosting combines the above three components: